PRE-CONFERENCE WORKSHOPS

 FREQUENTLY ASKED QUESTIONS

-SMM2022-affiliated workshops are half-day, full day, or two day events proposed by individual researchers (the “workshop leaders”) and coordinated by them if their proposal is accepted by the SMM2022 conference committee.
 Workshops are typically a meeting at which a group of people engage in intensive discussion and activity on a particular subject or project.
 The format of such events varies widely and includes: a series of speakers and/or a panel followed by discussion, a training session on use of technology or data analysis; a small group effort to analyse data or draft an action plan, etc. Workshops are open to all conference registrants, and to those not attending the conference for an additional fee.
-The workshops will be held pre-conference on Saturday 30th and Sunday 31st July, 2022.

 How much do workshops cost?

-Most workshops cost $50 USD for a half-day workshop and $100 USD for a full day workshop.
+Most workshops are priced at $50 USD for a half-day workshop and $100 USD for a full-day workshop.

-Conference registration is required to participate in workshops.
-If you are not registered for the conference, you are still required to pay a supplemental workshop registration fee.
-Supplemental fees for those only attending a workshop (and not the rest of the conference) are available in one or two day options:
+Registration for the conference is mandatory to participate in workshops.
+If you’re not registered for the conference, you must still pay a supplementary workshop registration fee.
+Supplemental fees for individuals solely attending a workshop (excluding the remainder of the conference) are available in one or two-day options:

 1 Day Workshop ONLY (Members): $25 USD